-The Associate Dean of Nursing collaborates with the Dean of Nursing and Associate Dean of Clinical Education in the administration of the Good Samaritan School of Nursing.
-The Associate Dean of Nursing serves as the Search Committee Chair for faculty positions.
+The Associate Dean of Nursing collaborates with the Dean of Nursing in the administration of the School of Nursing.
+The Associate Dean serves as the Search Committee Chair for faculty positions and provides oversight of courses in collaboration with the Director of Clinical Education, ELC Manager, Director of Simulation, and Program Directors.

-The Dean of Nursing is the chief academic officer of Linfield Good Samaritan School of Nursing and provides vision and leadership while representing the interests of the School of Nursing.
-The Dean of Nursing assures the orientation, supervision, and evaluation of Nurse Educator Associates through delegation of appropriate faculty.
+The Dean of Nursing is the chief academic officer of Linfield School of Nursing and provides vision and leadership while representing the interests of the School of Nursing.
+The Dean assures the orientation, supervision, and evaluation of Nurse Educator Associates through delegation of appropriate faculty.

 The Director of Clinical Education provides oversight for clinical education in the prelicensure programs.
-The Director works in association with program directors, clinical course coordinators, simulation coordinators, Clinical Facilities Coordinator, and Experiential Learning Center Manager to facilitate clinical experiences for students.
+The Director works in association with program directors, clinical course coordinators, Director of Simulation, Clinical Facilities Coordinator, and Experiential Learning Center Manager to facilitate clinical experiences for students.
+Director of Clinical Education manages adjunct clinical instructor hiring.

-The Director of Nursing Academic Operations assists the Dean, Associate Deans, and Program Directors to oversee the implementation of policies, procedures, and strategic communications.
+The Director of Nursing Academic Operations assists the Dean, Associate Dean, and Program Directors to oversee the implementation of policies, procedures, and strategic communications.

 The Director of Simulation oversees the implementation of the simulation program in the Experiential Learning Center for all programs.
-The Director of Simulation works collaboratively with the Program Directors, Clinical Course Coordinators, Laboratory Coordinators, Clinical faculty, the ELC Manager, the Simulation Operations team, and the Director of Clinical Education to develop and implement evidence-based teaching and learning strategies for the simulation experiences in the prelicensure nursing program.
+The Director of Simulation works collaboratively with the Program Directors, Clinical Course Coordinators, Clinical faculty, the ELC Manager, the Simulation Operations team, and the Director of Clinical Education to develop and implement evidence-based teaching and learning strategies for the simulation experiences in the prelicensure nursing program

-The Experiential Learning Center (ELC) Manager is responsible for the operations of the Experiential Learning Center (nursing labs), with the assistance of the ELC staff and collaboration with Clinical Course Coordinators and the Simulation Coordinator.
+The Experiential Learning Center (ELC) Manager is responsible for the operations of the Experiential Learning Center (nursing labs), with the assistance of the ELC staff and collaboration with Clinical Course Coordinators and the Director of Simulation.